apinanyogaratnam/cachier-service/README.md

 TODO: load balance the service with nginx
 TODO: make a common class for drivers to inherit from with common methods like checking expiration
-TODO: create a types library for the service and the python package to use and share for enums -->
+TODO: create a types library for the service and the python package to use and share for enums
+TODO: encode cache value when setting and getting
+-->

 <!-- ## Table of Contents